 Discover offers more than just rewards credit cards and personal loans; they also offer private student loans to undergraduate, graduate and professional students.
-Private loans are available with variable rates starting at 4.12% APR and fixed rates starting at 4.74% APR.
-Discover's lowest rates shown are for the undergraduate loan and include an interest-only repayment discount and a 0.25% interest rate reduction for automatic payments.
+Private loans are available with variable rates starting at 3.12% APR and fixed rates starting at 4.74% APR.
+Discover's lowest rates shown are for the undergraduate loan and include an interest-only repayment discount and a 0.25% interest rate reduction while enrolled in automatic payments.
 Discover also offers rewards for good grades.
 In addition, Discover offers private student loans for law and medical students, as well as consolidation loans for all types of borrowers.

 Federal student loans vs. private student loans